aa29zzjj/Project-1/readme.md

 - Include the URL of the YouTube video in a document in the Project1Task2 Description folder that you submit.

-# Task 3a – Default task (You may do this regardless of whether you did Task 2a or 2b) Use the IntelliJ Project Name: Project1Task3
+# Task 3 – Use the IntelliJ Project Name: Project1Task3

 Implement a web application that implements a simple desktop and mobile “clicker” for class.
 Your app should allow users to submit answers to questions